 - Blood test.
 This test checks your liver and kidney function and measures your blood platelet count.

 - Fetal ultrasound.
-This imaging test shows how your baby is growing, estimates her weight, and measures the amount of cushioning fluid around her.
+This imaging test shows how your baby is growing, estimates their weight, and measures the amount of cushioning fluid around them.

 - Nonstress test.
 This checks your baby’s heart rate.